KennyMcGeoch/LeetCodeExercises/README.md

 1855.
 Maximum Distance Between a Pair of Values (Medium) 1861.
 Rotating the Box (Medium)
 1863.
 Sum of All Subset XOR Totals (Easy)
+1865.
+Finding Pairs With a Certain Sum (Medium)
 1869.
 Longer Contiguous Segments of Ones than Zeros (Easy) 1871.
 Jump Game VII (Medium)
 1873.
 Calculate Special Bonus (Easy)